 Even when we change the theory of the health insurance company that determines what can be discovered (in the words of Einstein), meaning, we change the standard of care by which the doctors get paid, the cause of why people are seeking care in the first place remains lodged in higher-order causal societal issues ballooning the consequence of how we collectively pay for health care.

-No improved efficacy of a consequential healthcare system can reliably revert to and resolve the causal reasons for the excessive need for care as cause leads to consequence, and by the law of entropy, not the other way around.
+No improved efficacy of a consequential healthcare system can reliably revert to and resolve the causal reasons for the excessive need for care as a cause leads to a consequence, and by the law of entropy, not the other way around.

-Indeed, technology can help facilitate a health care meritocracy, by establishing and recording the responsibility of personal wellness and fitness that staves off the cascading medical waterfall of apathy.
+Indeed, technology can help facilitate a health care meritocracy by establishing and recording the responsibility of personal wellness and fitness that staves off the cascading medical waterfall of apathy.

 Not all problems related to health come from the personal responsibility of wellness and fitness.
-For example, extreme poverty in the U.S. of 15.8% causes children to have limited brain development, up to a third less, which leaves them and their parents with limited comprehension and capacity of how to develop and manage oneself.
+For example, extreme poverty in the U.S. of 15.8% causes children to have limited brain development, up to a third less, which leaves them and their parents with limited comprehension and capacity to develop and manage oneself.

 Society as a whole has a solemn responsibility to ensure we dramatically reduce poverty, especially in a developed nation the world looks up to, where we could deploy advanced operating-systems for humanity to offer everyone a respectable lifestyle.

 Today, 40% of Americans cannot come up with a $400 emergency expense.
 A large part of the American population is, in essence, enslaved by jobs that barely pay their cost of living, let alone health care related expenses.
 The obvious example was on display when Jamie Dimon was interviewed in Congress about a female clerk working for his company, JP Morgan, barely making ends meet in California.
 Many people with decent jobs are forced to eat cheap fast-food as the poison that wrecks their bodies.